Moqi Chounu: Life

 Moqi Chounu was terrified by Yuchi's defeat that he abandoned Qi and fled to Anding, setting up garrisons at Pingting (平亭) to the north of the city in anticipation for an attack.
 In April or May, a rumour began to spread that the Wei army were delaying their assault on Anding for the autumn, as the summer was too hot for their soldiers.
 Believing the rumour, Moqi decided to disband his army and had his followers along the Xi River (細川) to the north of Qi province.
 He also instructed his general, Hou Yuanjin (侯元進) to lead 5,000 soldiers and set up camp in several different strategic locations.

 With their guard lowered, Heba then attacked and defeated Hou Yuanjin at dawn.
 He captured Hou and his followers but immediately released them, encouraging the other forts under Moqi to surrender.
 As Heba Yue reached Anding, the rebel Inspector of Jing province, Qiji Changgui (俟幾長貴), surrendered as well.
 Moqi abandoned Pingting, intending to flee back to Gaoping, but Heba's forces caught up with him at Pingliang.
 Before Moqi could get his soldiers to form a line, Heba's general, Houmochen Chong, rode into his ranks and captured Moqi alive from his horse.
 His troops were afraid to pursue Houmochen, and as the Wei forces approached them, they collapsed and scattered.
 When Erzhu Tianguang attacked Gaoping, Xiao Baoyin also surrendered the city.

 Moqi Chounu and Xiao Baoyin were sent to the Wei capital, Luoyang.
 Emperor Xiaozhuang ordered for them to be displayed along the main street outside of Changhe Gate (閶闔門), where people gathered to watch them for three days.
 Soon, Moqi Chounu was beheaded in the city.
-His brother, Moqi Daoluo (万俟道洛) was able to escape to the mountains following their defeat, joining the bandit leader Wang Qingyun (王慶雲) at Lüeyang Commandery.
+His brother, Moqi Daoluo (万俟道洛) was able to escape to the mountains following their defeat, joining the bandit leader Wang Qingyun (王慶雲) at Lüeyang Commandery (略陽郡; in modern Tianshui, Gansu).
 However, in July or August 530, they too were defeated and killed by Heba and Erzhu.